npalacioescat/VectorGraphics/README.md

 ## Description

-All graphics were created using [Inkscape](https://inkscape.org/en/) (freely available for Windows, Mac and Linux).
+All graphics are in `.svg` format and were created using [Inkscape](https://inkscape.org/en/) (freely available for Windows, Mac and Linux).

 Currently, the graphics are classified into the following folders:
 - `bio/`: Biological entities (e.g.: biomolecules, cells, organs, ...).